gkcoll/PanguLite/README.md

 ## Introduction

-This is a word processing program, which is used to add whitespace between Chinese and English in the string of mixed input of full width and half width symbols (you can understand it as mixed input of Chinese and English).
+This is a word processing program, which is used to insert whitespace between Chinese and English in the string of mixed input of full width and half width symbols (you can understand it as mixed input of Chinese and English).
 This whitespace called **The White of Pangu** (盘古之白).

-Originally, I wanted to develop this tool for a friend to help him form the habit of adding **The White of Pangu**, but there was no relevant cases or codes on Baidu.
+Originally, I wanted to develop this tool for a friend to help him form the habit of inserting **The White of Pangu**, but there was no relevant cases or codes on Baidu.

 So I plan to develop such a program with the little fur technology I only learned: it can add **The White of Pangu**.

-Later, I found a function of add [***The White of Pangu***](https://ol.woobx.cn/tool/pangu) on the [***Web WoodBox***](https://ol.woobx.cn).
+Later, I found a function of [***The White of Pangu***](https://ol.woobx.cn/tool/pangu) on the [***Web WoodBox***](https://ol.woobx.cn).
 It marked that the tech provision: a program written by someone else (it looks like the traditional Chinese area) to achieve the same purpose, But It just a [*JavaScript* version](https://github.com/vinta/pangu.js).
 Then I find other languages version written by the same man, including [*Python* version](https://github.com/vinta/pangu.py).

 When I seeing that the amount of code and neatness of the program I wrote are not as good as other‘s ( at least I think so ), I silently changed the project name to `Pangu Lite`.